wh-alice/mig_visualstudio/vs/designers/introduction-to-wpf.md

  [!code-vb[SimpleDataBindingSnippets#DataBindingCODEBEHIND](../designers/codesnippet/VisualBasic/introduction-to-wpf_6.vb)]
  [!code-cs[SimpleDataBindingSnippets#DataBindingCODEBEHIND](../designers/codesnippet/CSharp/introduction-to-wpf_6.cs)]

  In this example, the `Person` class is instantiated in code-behind and is set as the data context for the `DataBindingWindow`.
-In markup, the <xref:System.Windows.Controls.TextBox.Text*> property of the <xref:System.Windows.Controls.TextBox> is bound to the `Person.Name` property (using the "`{Binding ... }`" XAML syntax).
-This XAML tells WPF to bind the <xref:System.Windows.Controls.TextBox> control to the `Person` object that is stored in the <xref:System.Windows.FrameworkElement.DataContext*> property of the window.
+In markup, the <xref:System.Windows.Controls.TextBox.Text%2A> property of the <xref:System.Windows.Controls.TextBox> is bound to the `Person.Name` property (using the "`{Binding ... }`" XAML syntax).
+This XAML tells WPF to bind the <xref:System.Windows.Controls.TextBox> control to the `Person` object that is stored in the <xref:System.Windows.FrameworkElement.DataContext%2A> property of the window.

  The WPF data binding engine provides additional support that includes validation, sorting, filtering, and grouping.
 Furthermore, data binding supports the use of data templates to create custom user interface for bound data when the user interface displayed by the standard WPF controls is not appropriate.